evanpaliotta/Project_1/README.md

 - Ricky Gunawan

 Core Questions:
+- Whhat is the current state of global markets?
 - What happens to GDP, employment, interest rates, money, velocity, and the S&P 500 after a technical recession?
 - What do these findings suggest about the post Coronavirus Recession?

 Major Findings:
+- Global Analysis: Every country's market is suffering except the effects are exacerbated in developing countries
 - GDP: In every recession except the most recent Great Recession, GDP increases one year from the start of the recession.
 - Unemployment: In two of the eleven recessions we measured, unemployment decreased nominally.
 In the other nine instances unemployment rose.
 - Federal Funds Rate: In all measured cases, interest rates were lower one year after the recession started.